-The Dean of Student Services reports directly to the Provost and is responsible for planning, leadership, and overall management of all student development functions of the university, including student activities, student judicial affairs, residence life, and food services.
-Specific responsibilities include interpreting and enforcing the student code of conduct, addressing concerns and issues of personal safety for students, providing fair procedures for dealing with student judicial matters, maintaining and distributing the student handbook, The Redbook, and perform such other duties that may from time to time be assigned.
+The vice president for student support reports directly to the provost and is responsible for planning, leadership, and overall management of all student development functions of the university, including student activities, student judicial affairs, residence life, and food services.
+Specific responsibilities include interpreting and enforcing the student code of conduct, addressing concerns and issues of personal safety for students, providing fair procedures for dealing with student judicial matters, maintaining and distributing the student handbook, The Translation, and perform such other duties that may from time to time be assigned.